The Monterey Bay Aquarium

 -Bryant (Animal Specialist)

-• MBA employees naturally used phyla to categorize animal artifacts
+• MBA employees naturally categorize animal artifacts at the phyla level.

-• There is a need for additional tagging methods (ex: endangered artifacts, stay dry, fragile, security)
+• There is a need for additional tagging to account for endangered artifacts, need to stay dry, fragility, and security.

 • Bryant needs a way to know why borrowers are requesting a specific item for security reasons